 Many Irish people believe a strong, sweet cup of tea to be the cure for all ills, and its mythical healing properties are certainly thought to extend to the hangover.
 And tea’s positive effects on those suffering the consequences of a night in the pub aren’t purely psychological; studies have shown that a good cuppa can have the same hydrating effect as water – essential during the dehydration of a hangover.

-No doubt the number one Irish hangover cure is a full Irish cooked breakfast, usually consisting of bacon, eggs, sausages, black pudding, beans and a fried tomato, with toast on the side.
-According to a 2012 survey by the directory enquiry service 11850, 63% of Irish people see the Irish breakfast as the ultimate remedy for a night of hard drinking.
-The survey was conducted in honour of what they called ‘Ireland’s National Hangover Day’ – March 18th.
+There’s no doubt the number one Irish hangover cure is a full Irish cooked breakfast; this hearty plate normally consists of bacon, eggs, sausages, black pudding, beans and a fried tomato, with toast on the side.
+According to a 2012 survey conducted by Ireland’s national directory enquiry service, 11850, 63% of Irish people see the Irish breakfast as the ultimate remedy for a night of hard drinking.
+(The survey was conducted in honour of what they referred to as Ireland’s National Hangover Day – 18 March.)

-The 90-year-old British energy drink Lucozade is sometimes drunk to counter colds and the flu, but it’s also a favourite of those suffering the self-inflicted illness of a hangover.
+The British energy drink Lucozade is sometimes drunk to counter colds and the flu, but it’s also a favourite of those suffering the self-inflicted illness of a hangover.
 Thanks to its high sugar content, Lucozade provides a quick vitality boost when crawling back into bed isn’t an option.
 In 2016, one Dublin pub even created a Lucozade daiquiri, calling it ‘the ultimate hangover cure’.